robertheeter/ticker/README.md

 2. `sudo python3 ticker.py` to run `ticker.py`.
 The password for Debian is likely `temppwd`.

 ### ***Widgets***
-See the widget class Python files for additional documentation.
+See the widget class Python files in the [**ticker**](https://github.com/rcheeter/ticker/tree/main/ticker) folder in this repository for more detailed documentation.

 #### Widget
 Generic Widget class to display a white screen and supporting functions.
 This class contains some general LED matrix and graphics parameters, including the pixel dimensions of the matrix and fonts.